 Any 400-level, 3-hour AEM elective, any 300- or 400- level, 3-hour College of Engineering course, or MTE 271 Engr Matls: Struc Prop.

 Specific aerospace engineering and mechanics electives are offered regularly, but not necessarily every year.
 Undergraduate students with the required academic credentials may qualify to enroll in 500-level courses.

 MATH 237 Introduction to Linear Algebra and MATH 238 Appld Diff Equations I may require a course that uses computers as a prerequisite such as AEM 249 Algorithm Devl Implementation; check with your advisor for a list of additional suitable courses.

 A BSAE degree is generally an entry level requirement for various careers such as design, development, testing, and research in both the public and private sectors.
 This degree would also provide an excellent background for students wishing to attend graduate school in other areas of engineering, sciences, medicine, law, or business.
 The program has successful graduates in all of these areas.

 Types of Jobs Accepted

-aerospace engineer, Aero Thermo Technology, Inc., Huntsville, AL; structural design engineer at Northrop Grumman Aerospace Systems; engineer at Teledyne Technologies, Huntsville, AL; graduate students at Purdue University, University of Texas-Austin, MIT and University of Alabama
+Aerospace Engineer, Aero Thermo Technology, Inc., Huntsville, AL; Structural Design Engineer at Northrop Grumman Aerospace Systems; Engineer at Teledyne Technologies, Huntsville, AL; Graduate Students at Purdue University, University of Texas-Austin, MIT, and The University of Alabama

 Jobs of Experienced Alumni